K3 surfaces and equations for Hilbert modular surfaces: Moduli spaces of abelian surfaces and lattice polarized K3 surfaces

 We will be especially concerned with the case when $A = J(C)$ is the Jacobian of a curve of genus $2$.
 Let $x_0, \dots, x_5$ be the Weierstrass points of $C$.
 The embedding $\eta_0: C \rightarrow A$ given by $x \mapsto [x] - [x_0]$ gives a particular theta divisor on~$A$, and the translates $\eta_0(C) + [x_i] - [x_j]$ with $0 \leq i < j \leq 5$ give fifteen more special divisors.
 The images of these sixteen divisors (tropes) on the Kummer surface of $A$ are disjoint rational curves, and each intersects six rational curves coming from the blowups of the singular points (i.e.\ the nodes).
 This classical configuration of tropes and nodes on the Kummer surface is called the $(16,6)$ configuration, and the intersection pairing describes a vertex- and edge-transitive bipartite graph of degree~$6$ on $32$ vertices, isomorphic with the quotient of the \hbox{$6$-cube} by central reflection.

 Next, consider a K3 surface $X$\/ with a symplectic involution $\iota$, i.e.\ an involution $\iota$ that multiplies the algebraic $2$-forms on~$X$\/ by~$+1$ (such an involution of~$X$\/ is also known as a Nikulin involution).
 Then $\iota$ has eight fixed points on~$X$, and the minimal desingularization $Y$\/ of the quotient $X/\{1, \iota\}$ is again a K3 surface.
 If in addition $Y$\/ is a Kummer surface $\Km(A)$ and the quotient map $\pi: X \rightarrow Y$ induces a Hodge isometry $\pi_*: T_X(2) \cong T_Y$, we say that $X$\/ and $A$ are related by a Shioda-Inose structure.
-We have a diagram

-of rational maps of degree $2$, and Hodge isometries $T_X(2) \cong T_Y \cong T_A(2)$, thus inducing a Hodge isometry $T_X \cong T_A$.
-(Note: A Hodge isometry is an isometry of these cohomology lattices compatible with the Hodge decomposition.)
+We have a diagram of rational maps of degree $2$, and Hodge isometries $T_X(2) \cong T_Y \cong T_A(2)$, thus inducing a Hodge isometry $T_X \cong T_A$.
+(Note: A Hodge isometry is an isometry of cohomology lattices compatible with the Hodge decomposition.)

 Conversely, a theorem of Morrison \cite{Mo} shows that any Hodge isometry between $T_X$ and $T_A$ for a K3 surface $X$\/ and an abelian surface $A$ is induced by a Shioda-Inose structure.